Animal Adventure Park Giraffe Cam

 Oliver is 5 – his 1st calf

-They have some of the largest indoor stalls in the nation (sq ft per animal).
+They have some of the biggest pens in the nation (sq ft per animal).
 We take pride in our indoor housing and the level of enrichment and care to keep them happy and healthy.
-Unsafe weather and yard conditions may limit their yard access.

 The calf will weigh around 150lb and will be about 6′ tall at birth.